free-science-academy/organisation/README.md

 Full archiving of this project can be found on our dedicated [Zenodo community](https://zenodo.org/communities/free-science-academy/).

 ## Licenses <a name="licenses"></a>

+See [License](license.md) for information for this repository.
+We wave all rights to all original content for the FSA.
+We ask that if you use any of our content, you let us know and acknowledge us, but you are under no legal rights to do so.

 ### Content
 Content license: [![CC0 Public Domain Dedication](https://img.shields.io/badge/License-CC0%201.0-lightgrey.svg)](https://creativecommons.org/publicdomain/zero/1.0/)